alex-kalanis/kw_table/README.md

 2.)
 Add some external packages with connection to the local or remote services.

 3.)
-Connect the "kalanis\kw_table\Table" into your app.
+Connect the "kalanis\kw_table\core\Table" into your app.
 Extends it for setting your case.

 4.)
 Extend your libraries by interfaces inside the package.